 To comply with federal fair lending laws, banks and credit unions must prove they don’t discriminate based on race and other protected statuses.
 But lenders aren’t allowed (except in mortgage lending) to ask the race of the applicant.
 And, even in mortgage lending, almost a third of applicants put nothing down.

-Zest's Race Predictor identified Black borrowers with 23% more accuracy than the current method when assigning race from the highest probability.
-It also cut the numbers of whites identified as nonwhite by 61%.
+Zest's Race Predictor identified Black borrowers with 23 percent more accuracy than the current method when assigning race from the highest probability.
+It also cut the numbers of Whites identified as nonwhite by 61 percent.

 In the absence of data, lenders, regulators and credit bureaus have to guess.
 The de facto way to do that is with a simple formula called Bayesian Improved Surname Geocoding.
 The RAND Corporation developed BISG 20 years ago to study discrimination in health care.
 It brought much-needed objectivity to fair lending analysis and enforcement with a simple formula that combines last name and ZIP code, or Census tract, to calculate the best estimate.
 RAND said BISG was right at least 9 out of 10 times in identifying people as Black, especially in racially homogenous areas.

 The problem is that our country is not racially homogenous, and the predictiveness of surnames gets less accurate every year as neighborhoods diversify and densify, and as the rate of racial intermarriage increases.
 A 2014 Charles River Associates study on auto loans found BISG correctly identified Black American borrowers 24 percent of the time at an 80 percent confidence threshold.
-The Consumer Financial Protection Bureau, using a different set of loans, found that BISG correctly identified only 39 percent of Black Americans.
+The CFPB, using a different set of loans, found that BISG correctly identified only 39 percent of Black Americans.